A reader asked if he should offer a token payment to his debts, wondering if his creditors would ever accept it.

-Normally if you can’t make the usual monthly debt payments, you should work out what you can afford to pay overall to your debts and divide that amount between your debts pro rata.
-This means that you are paying most to the largest debt.
+Normally if you can’t make the usual monthly debt payments, you should work out what you can afford to pay and divide that amount between your debts pro rata.
+This means that you are paying most towards the largest debt.
 Creditors accept that this is the fairest way of making reduced payments in a debt management plan.

-But if you have very little money for your debts, offering a “token payment” of £1 a month to every debt is also acceptable.
+But if you have very little money for your debts, offering a token payment of £1 a month to credit cards, catalogues and loans is the best approach.idea.
 This has the big advantage of being simple – there is no point in messing around with calculations that would pay £2.35 to one debt and 68p to another.
-By making the same small payment to everyone, you are showing that you aren’t ignoring your debts.
+By making the same £1 payment to both debts it’s easy for you, your creditors can see what you are doing and you are showing that you aren’t ignoring any debts.

 Why does it matter if my situation is likely to improve?

-But if you think your situation is likely to improve – when you get a job, or clear your priority debts, or your childcare costs fall for example – then making token payments can often be a good move.
-StepChange calls this sort of debt management plan a “temporary plan” and this is a good way to think of it.
+If your situation is likely to improve – when you get a job, or your childcare costs fall for example – token payments can often be a good move.
+StepChange calls this a “temporary plan” and that is a good way to think of it.
 As they say, “This will give you the breathing space you need to get your situation back on track.”